orangeCircleCode/occ-cafe/content/menu/lunch.md

 showonlyimage = false
 categories = [ "Lunch" ]
 weight = 4
-description = "We can make any item to order"
+description = "We make any item to order"
 +++

   **Turkey and Bacon / 8.95**